Visitation Rights of Non-Custodial Parents in Pakistan

 Frequently Asked Legal Questions

-Q1: Who are non-custodial parents in Pakistan?
+Who is called a non-custodial parent in Pakistan?

 The parent who does not have custody of the child is the non-custodial parent.

-Q2: Can visitation rights be granted for online meetings with children?
+Can visitation rights be granted for online meetings with children?

-Q3: What is the process for filing a visitation case in Pakistan?
+What is the process for filing a visitation case in Pakistan?

-Q4: Can a parent apply for visitation without seeking custody?
+Can a parent apply for visitation without seeking custody?

-Q6: Is it possible for overseas parents to arrange visitation through video calls?
+Is it possible for overseas parents to arrange visitation through video calls?

 Yes, visitation meetings may be arranged through video calls for the non-custodial parent residing abroad.